Delaware First-Time Home Buyer: 2023 Programs and Grants

 If you want to buy a home at that median price, your down payment options might fall between:

-Like Wilmington, Newark is located in New Castle county.
-So, presumably, the county’s down payment assistance program is available to residents of both cities.
-See the Wilmington section, above, for details and a link to download the brochure.
+Like Wilmington, Newark is located in New Castle County.
+So, it seems likely that the county’s program to help with a down payment is open to people from both cities.
+See the Wilmington section above for details and a link to download the brochure.

 Where to find home buying help in Delaware

-All the organizations we’ve listed above should provide advice freely to any first-time home buyer in the state of Delaware.
+All the organizations we’ve listed above should provide free advice to any first-time home buyer in the state of Delaware.

-In addition to our selection, the U.S. Department of Housing and Urban Development (HUD) provides a few lists for statewide, regional, and local home buyer assistance programs:
+In addition to our list, the U.S. Department of Housing and Urban Development (HUD) has a few lists of state, regional, and local home buyer assistance programs:

 Statewide and regional first-time home buyer resources in Delaware